diffusionflow/diffusionflow.github.io/index.md

 ## Acknowledgements

-Thanks to colleagues at Google DeepMind for fruitful discussions.
+Thanks to our colleagues at Google DeepMind for fruitful discussions.
 In particular, thanks to Sander Dieleman and Ben Poole.